Discrete cosine and sine transforms generalized to honeycomb lattice: Concluding Remarks

 \begin{itemize} \item Excellent interpolating behaviour of the Hartley honeycomb $C-$ and $S-$functions of types I and II in Example \ref{exint} promises similar success of related digital data processing techniques.
 As is depicted in Table \ref{errors} of integral error estimates, the more complicated type II honeycomb functions slightly outperform the simpler functions of type I. Since the unitary transform matrices \eqref{IhM} and \eqref{IhsM} are for any fixed $M\in \N$ directly precalculated, the complexity of the given type of function is of minor consequence.
 Unlike types I and II, the honeycomb functions of type III vanish on the point sets \eqref{FQM} and are suitable for interpolation of functions with the same property.
 Formulation of general convergence criteria, depending necessarily on the extension coefficients $\mu^{\pm,k}_\la$ of the honeycomb functions, poses an open problem. \item The notation used for the honeycomb orbit functions is motivated by transversal vibrational modes of the mechanical graphene model \cite{CsTi,DrSa}.
 In Figure \ref{honey}, let the lines linking the dots represent the springs of spring constants $\kappa$ and natural lenghts $l_0$.
 The dots depict the points of masses $m$ with the equilibrium distance between the two nearest points denoted by $R_0$.
 The parameter $\eta=l_0/R_0$, $\eta<1$ determines stretching of the system.
 Thus, the honeycomb $C-$ and $S-$functions~\eqref{typeII} of type II represent transversal eigenvibrations of this model subjected to discretized von Neumann and Dirichlet boundary conditions on the depicted triangle, respectively.
 The frequencies corresponding to the modes $\mathrm{Cah}^{\pm,\mathrm{II}}_{\la}$, $\la \in L_M$ and $\mathrm{Sah}^{\pm,\mathrm{II}}_{\la}$, $\la \in \wt L_M$ are given as

-However, full exposition of the method for calculating the frequencies $\omega_\la^{\pm}$ and extension coefficients~\eqref{typeII} requires a separated article. \item The set of the honeycomb $C-$ and $S-$functions, depending on the six parameters $\mu^{\pm,k}_\la$ for each $\la\in L_M$ and $\la\in \wt L_M$, comprises solutions of the three non-linear conditions \eqref{cond1} and \eqref{cond2}.
+However, full exposition of the method for calculating the frequencies $\omega_\la^{\pm}$ and extension coefficients~\eqref{typeII} requires a separated article.
+The eigenfrequencies \eqref{frek} correspond to the frequency spectrum in \cite{Roz}.
+The construction of the discrete eigenfunctions in \cite{Roz} leads to two separate descriptions of the values of the modes at lattice points \eqref{HM1} and \eqref{HM2}.
+On the other hand, the presented subtractive approach yields uniform description of each mode by one discretized function $\mathrm{Sah}^{\pm,\mathrm{II}}_{\la}$, $\la \in \wt L_M$. \item The set of the honeycomb $C-$ and $S-$functions, depending on the six parameters $\mu^{\pm,k}_\la$ for each $\la\in L_M$ and $\la\in \wt L_M$, comprises solutions of the three non-linear conditions \eqref{cond1} and \eqref{cond2}.
 Other cases of type I honeycomb functions constitute for instance

 as well as